corpnewt/CorpBot.py/README.md

 ## LangFilter
 ####	LangFilter Cog (5 commands) - LangFilter.py Extension:
-	  $addfilter [words]
+	  $addfilter [regex_filter]
-	   └─ Adds comma delimited words to the word list (bot-admin only).
+	   └─ Adds the passed regex pattern to the language filter (bot-admin only).
 	  $clearfilter
-	   └─ Empties the list of words that will be filtered (bot-admin only).
+	   └─ Empties the language filter (bot-admin only).
 	  $dumpfilter
 	   └─ Saves the filtered word list to a text file and uploads it to the requestor (...
 	  $listfilter
-	   └─ Prints out the list of words that will be filtered (bot-admin only).
+	   └─ Lists the regex patterns in the language filter (bot-admin only).
-	  $remfilter [words]
+	  $remfilter [regex_filter_number]
-	   └─ Removes comma delimited words from the word list (bot-admin only).
+	   └─ Removes the regex filter at the passed number from the language filter (bot-a...

 ## Lists
 ####	Lists Cog (38 commands) - Lists.py Extension: